rtaylor034/datapack-archive-finished/README.md

 *Note: Player IDs start at 1 and increment each time a new one is assigned.*

-This pack deliberately only provides what is stated above, and does not provide an implementation for searching for or inserting data into the playerdata array.<br>
+This pack deliberately only provides what is stated above; does not provide an implementation for searching for or inserting data into the playerdata array.<br>
 *These tasks can be easily performed with 'gssen'.*

 ## Realm Rules & Star Bow